puppetlabs/puppetlabs-postgresql/README.md

     $ psql -h localhost -U postgres
     $ psql -h my.postgres.server -U

-If you get an error message from these commands, it means that your permissions are set in a way that restricts access from where you’re trying to connect.
+If you get an error message from these commands, it means that your permissions are set in a way that restricts access from where you're trying to connect.
 That might be a good thing or a bad thing, depending on your goals.

 For more details about server configuration parameters consult the [PostgreSQL Runtime Configuration docs](http://www.postgresql.org/docs/9.2/static/runtime-config.html).